 Opening up the UAE

 The UAE is a modern economic marvel and one of the biggest success stories of the 21st century.
 Starting as an unspectacular port town, Dubai has grown into one of the most attractive locations in the world.
 Most important, however, is that openness and ease of doing business that the UAE offers have turned it into an economic powerhouse.
-With a GDP of over $400 billion and ambition plans to grow and diversify its economy, its little wonder Dubai, and the UAE in general, is such a compelling prospect for businesses looking to expand into the Middle East.
+With a GDP of over $400 billion and ambitious plans to grow and diversify its economy, it’s little wonder Dubai, and the UAE in general is such a compelling prospect for businesses looking to expand into the Middle East.

-In this article, Tom Keya, co-founder of legal consultants Ruthberg LLC, details how companies can successfully expand into the UAE.
+In this article, Tom Keya, a founder of Soulh, Soulh Tech, details how companies can successfully expand into the UAE.

 Economic Opportunities and Emerging Markets in the UAE

 With a strong economy, excellent infrastructure, and transportation links, the UAE is widely regarded as a desirable location to conduct business.

 However, like many countries, the UAE suffered a deep recession due to the COVID-19 pandemic.
 This economic downturn was largely caused by downturns in vital sectors like tourism and oil.
 Fortunately, tourism is recovering slowly, while oil prices are soaring.
 However, it’s the UAE’s commitment to less oil dependence that offers companies the best expansion opportunities.

 Most notably, the government announced a series of initiatives, to coincide with the nation’s 50th birthday.
 These initiatives are designed to help the UAE become a global player across industries as varied as robotics, healthcare, finance, and information technologies.